timelyportfolio/buildingwidgets/post_look_ma_no_R/index.md

-`htmlwidgets` in effect are reusable HTML/JS/CSS components (think simple Polymer or WebComponents)  I don't recommend it, but if we wanted to use an `htmlwidget` with no R, it is fairly straightforward.
+`htmlwidgets` in effect are reusable HTML/JS/CSS components (think simple Polymer or WebComponents).
+I don't recommend it, but if we wanted to use an `htmlwidget` with no R, it is fairly straightforward.
 Even if you decided not to do this, I think it will be helpful in your journey to `htmlwidgets` mastery.

 We'll use the simple but powerful `jsonedit` from the `listviewer` package.
 Its JavaScript binding is very sparse, so I hope it will be a good subject.